-In the most recent case of giving up I can’t claim that excuse.
-I’m currently reading, or not reading, two books by Raymond Tallis, The Black Mirror and Of Time and Lamentation.
+In the most recent case of giving up I can’t claim the excuse of obscurity.
+I’d started reading two books by Raymond Tallis, The Black Mirror and Of Time and Lamentation.
 Both are about time and mortality, which are themes that I think a lot about.
 They are written from a humanist standpoint that I find congenial.
 On the face of it, Tallis is exactly the kind of writer I’m looking for.
 His books have received widespread respect and praise from reviewers and I can understand why.
-So why am I thinking of giving up?
+So why did give up?

 It isn’t that Tallis writes obscurely.
 In fact, the problem is almost the opposite.
 I’ve seen him described as a writer’s writer, which I think means he is a mannered stylist.
 He writes poetry as well as prose (and admits to a liking for ‘poetic prose’).
 Reading him is an aesthetic experience as well as an intellectual challenge.
 An added bonus, you might think.

 I got these books from The London Library.
 I’d expected there would be a waiting list for them, but to my surprise there wasn’t; and when I received the books I saw, again with surprise, that they had only been taken out once or twice a year since their acquisition.
 So perhaps I’m not the only one to have given up.

 Part of the reason for this may have been identified by Andrew Brown in a review in The Guardian.
 He wrote: